sevenwestmedia/react-ssr-data-loader/readme.md

 This component is a child as function component which takes care of correctly loading data, including:

 * Ensuring data is not loaded again directly after server side rendering
-* Removing the data from Redux once the component is unmounted
+* Removing the data from memory once the component is unmounted (optionally)
 * Track loading states so you can focus on rendering based on the status
 * Refreshing data
 * Paging data